lewisscrivens98/GameEngine-DX11.1-Shadows/README.md

 - Blur function to perform 4 texture/shader passes to blur the shadowmap before it is rendered in the soft shadow shader.
 - Soft shadow shader.
 - Skybox.
 (NOTE: Currently using inside out sphere with increased screen cutoff as I wanted to use a texture for the skybox.)

+Known Issues:

+- Shadow Occlusion shader pass creates jaged errors on the edges around models.
+- Smooth Shader to blur the shadow both horrizontally and vertically are working but not using such a low-res shadow map.

 ----------------------------------------------------------------------------------